Oliver-1-1/ModuleSpoof/README.md

 # Module Spoof
-For someone that only wants the code here is the GitHub: https://github.com/Oliver-1-1/ModuleSpoof

 ## 1.1 Introduction:
 So recently I thought of a way to spoof the location of a DLL.
 By doing this you could hide important information from an attacker.